 Once you find a home you love, it is time to make an offer!

-4. Submit an offer & Negotiate
+4. Submit an offer, Negotiate, & Get offer accepted!

 An offer is simply letting the seller know that you are interested in the home and you would like to buy it.
 Your agent will guide you through completing a real estate sales contract & sign disclosures to submit to the seller.
 There are many elements that can make a good offer- talk to your agent to determine your best options!
 During this time the seller-side may make a counter-offer and it’s time to negotiate!